Kyrri/Muse/README.md

 **DO NOT commit the folder 'node_modules' if you make any changes.
 This folder is created when you install package dependencies.
 To make sure you don't, before a commit, type 'git reset nodetest1/node_modules' (the path to the folder node_modules, that is) in your terminal from your source folder where the .git file is (probably called Muse)
+*** /nodetest1/node_modules/ is added to gitignore, git will not track this file

 To install/use: